A halal mortgage?

 Partners, in it together.

 The Pfida Home Provision Scheme is set up as a co-ownership agreement, making us partners.
-Since we’re in it together, we’ll work to make sure we protect each other.
+Since we’re in it together, we champion flexibility and true risk sharing in our partnership.

 How is it halal and